olavidz01-dev/olavidz01-dev/README.md

 # 👋 Hi there, I’m David Okeleye — Data Analyst

 Welcome to my GitHub profile!
-I’m a **Data Analyst** with strong expertise in **business intelligence (BI), data visualization, and statistical analysis**, delivering **actionable insights** that support strategic decision-making across **technology, healthcare, travel, entertainment, and financial services**.
+I’m a Data Analyst with strong expertise in business intelligence (BI), data visualization, and statistical analysis, delivering actionable insights that support strategic decision-making across technology, healthcare, travel, entertainment, and financial services.

-I specialize in translating **complex datasets** into **intuitive dashboards, predictive analyses, and trend-driven insights** that improve performance, optimize operations, and empower leaders to make confident, data-driven decisions.
+I specialize in translating complex datasets into intuitive dashboards, predictive analyses, and trend-driven insights that improve performance, optimize operations, and empower leaders to make confident, data-driven decisions.

 ---